xlehdd/farside/README.md

 ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬
 ## Gelato Parlour
 #### This is a small game which I created.
 It is a parlour/cafe mix and is preparing to launch.
 Below is some photos.
-##### Please note, I have build all these game myself.
-Game which I don't own but am a developer for, or have been in team-create with will not be shown here as they are not 100% built by myself.

 ![Outside Image](https://user-images.githubusercontent.com/79833024/150672543-6a8938da-aa49-4b90-88d8-b89773b6513e.png)
 ![Kitchen](https://user-images.githubusercontent.com/79833024/150672601-bf3e0106-8282-4f46-b292-b078370e3795.png)